jekyll/minima/tag/fonts.md

 ---
 layout: tagpage
-title: "Fonts & Lettering"
+title: "Type Design"
-tag: typography
+tag: fonts
 description: "I have an interest in type design, and have worked on a few fonts."
 ---